Programs and Partners

 Is rescue enough?

 Absolutely NOT.
 Rescue is only the first step.
 Once someone leaves the streets, many questions follow: What can I do?
 Where can I go?
 Who can I trust?
 Who will help me?
-Rescued individuals have an incredible amount of healing to do as they deal with issues such as depression, post-traumatic stress disorder, STDs, and injuries from physical assault.
+Rescued individuals have an incredible amount of healing to do as they deal with issues such as depression, post-traumatic stress disorder (PTSD), sexually transmitted diseases (STDs), and injuries from physical assault.
 They struggle with the way they view themselves and the way they are viewed in their culture.
-Addressing all these issues requires holistic healing and support within a therapeutic community—“wrap-around services” that include shelter, counseling, medical care, child care, and more.
-Vocational training is also an essential piece of the puzzle, with one study indicating that as many as ninety percent of rescued women who do not receive job training are resold (International Justice Mission).
-Having a means of supporting herself is crucial to a rescued person’s continued well-being.
-Typically, rescue is the easiest task we face, while the long term goals of healing and self-support are more difficult to achieve.
+Addressing all these issues requires holistic healing and support services that include shelter, counseling, medical care, childcare, and more.
+Vocational training is also an essential piece of the puzzle, as it offers a rescued woman way to support herself, greatly reducing her chances of being resold.
+Typically, rescue is the easiest task we face, while the long-term goals of healing and self-support are more difficult to achieve.

 Why is WAR, Int’l so passionate about job training?
 What kinds of job training do WAR, Int’l’s partners offer?
 How do you decide what job training works?